Persian cat breed information and advice

 Grooming

 You will need to groom your Persian cat every day to remove any tangles and matted hair.
 A wide-tooth comb will do, but you can also use a brush or grooming glove.
-Try to spend 5 minutes every day combing or brushing their coats.
+Try to spend five minutes every day combing or brushing their coats.
 If they go outside, you will find they will need more grooming to remove any bits that get trapped in their coats.
 Their eyes and ears will also need to be wiped daily.

-Persians need baths to prevent their coats from becoming greasy.
+Persian cats need baths to prevent their coats from becoming greasy.
 How often you bath your cat will depend on the cat and what it gets up to.
 This can be once a month or every two to three months.

 Training